 Over the weekend, two STACKS bloggers braved the vampire-iffic crowds to catch the most buzzed-about movie of the season, Twilight.
 Here, Morgan and Carly M. share their thoughts — sometimes opposing! — on the movie.
-Check out what they had to say, and contribute your own!
+Read their opinions, and contribute your own!

 Movies are a strange business.
 These days, a movie needs to have a huge opening and enough buzz to keep people coming (or coming back) for weeks after it premieres.
 When I sat down in a theater late on Sunday afternoon to watch Twilight, I soon realized that it would certainly surpass my expectations!

 First of all, the movie broke records on Friday night alone, taking in a massive $35.7 million dollars just on that first night!
 That means it’s the 14th best one-night opener in history.
 Overall, its weekend take topped $70 million.
 It’s also the highest opening weekend ever for a movie made by a female director.
 Translation: hopefully, more pictures by female directors will get made.
 Any budding screenwriters or directors out there?

 In my theater on Sunday, I saw families, teenagers, older couples, big groups of friends, little boys — every type of demographic you could imagine.
 I ended up sitting behind a group of teens — one of them wearing a “Team Edward” T-shirt! — and it was fun watching their

 reactions to the movie.
 But you know what?
 I found the movie so engrossing myself, that I stopped paying attention to the audience halfway through.
 So, here’s what I remember: